What is GDPR? 10 Essential Steps to Achieve GDPR Compliance

 What does GDPR do?

-The GDPR establishes rules for how organisations should handle personal information.
+The GDPR establishes rules for how organisations should handle personal information, including specific processing conditions under the GDPR.
 It aims to protect your privacy by ensuring companies clearly explain how they use your data, take responsibility for keeping it safe, and give you control over how they use it.

 What are two reasons to get the GDPR right?